kinifi/Unity-Runtime-Debugger/README.md

 #Setup:

 1. You can just download from Zip and take the Debugger folder and drop it into your project.
 2. Grab the Debugger Prefab and drop it into a scene.
-This object is marked as Do Not Destroy so you could end up with multiples of them.
-My Suggestion would be to place it in the splash screen.
+This object is marked as Do Not Destroy on scene change.
+If you wish to change that just toggle the bool in the component as true.
 3. Set the button you want to activate the debugger.
 4. Use it!